Comparing the Costs of Domestic, International and Foster Care Adoption

 Which Type of Adoption is Best for Your Family?

 The amount of money you have budgeted for adoption could determine which method of adopting you choose to pursue: private/domestic adoption, international adoption or foster care adoption.
-Each has their own unique adoption costs and benefits for adoptive families.
+Each has its own unique adoption costs and benefits for adoptive families.

 Understanding the costs of each type of adoption and the services your money goes toward is essential to choosing the best method of adoption for your family.